wnmurphy/wnmurphy.github.io/_pages/about.md

 ## My Philosophy of Software Development

+### I am addicted to simplicity.

+Simplicity scales, complexity fails.
+Simple designs are easier to build, eaier to maintain, and easier to extend in the future.

 ### I strive to write clean, consistent, maintainable code with no suprises.

-I'm mindful of best practices, like keeping code [SOLID](https://github.com/ryanmcdermott/clean-code-javascript#solid) and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Code should not be surprising.
+I like to keep code [SOLID](https://github.com/ryanmcdermott/clean-code-javascript#solid) and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 I design for scale, avoid nested iteration and extraneous database calls, and cache all the things.
 I care about code quality, and set aside dedicated time for code reviews.

 ### I strive to make life easy for whoever touches the code after me.